About 7 per cent of Australian addresses have some flood risk, and about 2.8 per cent have moderate to extreme risk.

 Flood risk is not based solely on an area’s history of flooding; rainfall, topography, flood mitigation, and changes to the landscape caused by new infrastructure or developments can all affect an area's flood exposure.

 Flood insurance is available in a variety of policy formats designed to suit individual circumstances.
-Click here for more information on floods and insurance.

 If you're not sure about your flood risk, contact your local council or flood plain management authority.